-The originators of the bloodred corns have suggested using the name "diffused" (or the "diffusion" gene/trait/pattern) in order to avoid confusing the genetic pattern mutant with the selectively bred color morph.
-This book uses that convention in order to separate discussions of the pattern trait from the selectively bred morph.
+The originators of the bloodred corns have suggested using the name "diffused" for this gene/ trait/pattern in order to avoid confusing the genetic pattern mutant with the selectively bred color morph.
+The Cornsnake Morph Guide uses that convention in order to separate discussions of the diffusion pattern trait from the selectively bred bloodred morph.

 Three main effects on the pattern are observed.
 The belly is wiped clear of checkers.
 However, some black specks or freckles can appear.
-The head pattern is often stretched, and the top of the head can have a "skull" type pattern on it, or be stretched so far that there is no observable "pattern" on the head.
+The head pattern is often stretched, and the top of the head can have a "skull" type pattern on it.